We're continuing our preseason position reviews. Please, hold your applause until we are finished.

 Here's how we do this.
 We provide three evaluative categories: "Great shape," "Good shape" and "We'll see."

 Hint: You'd prefer your team to be in "Great shape."

 "We'll see" doesn't mean you're going to stink at said position.
 It means just what it says -- we'll see, because there's no way at present to know.

-Up next: Defensive tackle.
-This is a difficult position to stagger when teams vary their scheme between 3-4 and 4-3 looks.
+Up next: Defensive end.
+And as we said before, this is a difficult position to stagger when teams vary their scheme between 3-4 and 4-3 looks.